If you’re looking for toilet paper roll Christmas crafts that kids will love, this tree plaque is one of our favorites! Easy and fun.

 The truth is, this is a really fun holiday craft for parents to do with their children.
 Especially if the kids are younger, they’ll need a little help.
 Older children will probably want to tackle this on their own and choose their own paint colors.

-But enough chatting, because I’m getting excited to share . . . here’s how to make this easy kids craft.
+But enough chatting, because I’m getting excited to share . . . here’s how to make this easy Christmas wall decor.

 Toilet Paper Roll Christmas Crafts

 - Apple Barrel paint – Bright Magenta, Cloudless, Light Pink, Pool Blue, Regency Blue, White

 - Painter’s tape

 Begin by basecoating the plaque with Cloudless.
 I love that name for a paint color, BTW.
 Let that dry until it’s really dry.

 While the plaque is drying, cut your tp rolls into various lengths.
 You want three for the tree top and then one for the tree base.
 I just eyeballed it.
 Paint the three larger rolls with White and the tree base with Bright Magenta.

 This is the part that older kids can handle, but you might have to help the young ones.
 Make stripes on the back of your plaque with painter’s tape and then paint over the top with Pool Blue.
 Remove the painter’s tape immediately after painting.